 At one point, I actually considered hiring someone to do costume make-up for an idea I had.
 Call me obsessed, but this is the world we live in!

-After ixnaying this thought, I realized I had officially began my descent into the black hole that is “Social Media Mom.”
+After dropping this thought, I realized I officially begun my descent into the black hole that is “Social Media Mom.”
 FYI, it’s scary in there.

 2. Pregnancy Progress Chalkboards and Apps